khalibartan/khalibartan.github.io/_posts/2016-08-05-Introduction-to-Markov-Chains.md

 Lets look at example on how to use a continuous state space Markov chain to sample from continuous distribution.
-Here our transition operator will be normal distribution with mean as half of the distance between zero and previous state and variance as 7.
-We will throw away certain amount of samples generated in start as they are in warm-up period.
+Here our transition operator will be normal distribution with mean as half of the distance between zero and previous state and unit variance.
+We will throw away certain amount of states generated in start as they will be in warm-up period
+, the subsequent states that our chain reaches in stationary distribution will be our samples.
 Also we can run multiple chains simultaneously to draw samples more densely.

 ~~~ python